varfco/help/hu_HU/budgets.index.md

 **Költségkeretek beállítása a Firefly III-ban**

 First, set the amount that is available to you by clicking the pencil icon next to "*Available in ~~~*".
-Alapértelmezés szerint ez az érték nulla.
-Click the (i) icon to get an indication of what you could spend next month.
-In this example, I shall use 1000,-.
+By default, this is zero.

 Then, create some budgets with the "Create a budget" button either in the center of the screen or in the top right menu.
 All you need for a budget is a name.